Image

 Sermons at Evensong are given by the Chaplain and a range of guest preachers.
 They aim to be both accessible and thought-provoking for people from all backgrounds.

-Candlelit Choral Compline is sung by the Choir twice a term and there are also other sung services in term time, ranging from Communion services to services marking special events.
+Candlelit Choral Compline is sung by the Chapel Consort every Wednesday at 9pm and there are also other sung services in term time, ranging from Communion services to services marking special events.

 Termly concerts take place in the Chapel and the grand piano is available for students to play when the Chapel is open.